NLnetLabs/simdzone/doc/manual/format.rst

 Format
 ======

-.. note:: Modified text from |url::rfc1035_section_5_1|
+.. note:: Modified text from :rfc:`1035#section-5.1`

 The presentation format defines a number of entries.
-Entries are predominantly line-oriented, though parentheses can be use to continue a list of items across a line boundrary, and text literals can contain CRLF within the text.
+Entries are predominantly line-oriented, though parentheses can be use to continue a list of items across a line boundary, and text literals can contain CRLF within the text.
 Any combination of tabs and spaces act as a delimiter between the separate items that make up an entry.
 The end of any line can end with a comment.
 Comments start with a ``;`` (semicolon).